4 MIN WATCH

 Conducting A Gap Analysis: A Four-Step Template

-A gap analysis is an examination of your current performance for the purpose of identifying the differences between your current state of business and where you’d like to be.
+A gap analysis is an examination and assessment of your current performance for the purpose of identifying the differences between your current state of business and where you’d like to be.
 It can be boiled down into a few questions:

 - Where are we now?